wallymathieu/with/README.md

 Why is this library small?
 Parts of the library has been removed as c# has evolved (and my understanding of what can be useful in c#).

+The main reason for this library has been met by C# 9.
+You probably want to use that instead of using this library.

 ## What can we learn from "With"

 Having access to [expressions](https://msdn.microsoft.com/en-us/library/system.linq.expressions.expression(v=vs.110).aspx) can help with doing extensions to a language in a relatively simple way.